crazychicken55online-creator/Notes/CS 461/Lecture 1.md

 Theseus had:
 - A **finger** to move East/West/North/South
 - **Memory** for each square to remember the last direction in which Theseus left that sqaure.
-- As Theseus comes to the square again the memory for the square is **updated counterclockwise** (eg: east would be updated to north) in order to ensure that Theseus takes every possible route.
+- As Theseus comes to the square again the memory for the square is **updated counterclockwise** (e.g., east would be updated to north) in order to ensure that Theseus takes every possible route.
 - Two modes of Machine Operations: **Exploration** and **Goal Strategy**.
 ### Why is Theseus a Learning Machine
 Theseus is a learning machine because: